robocode-dev/tank-royale/booter/README.md

 ## The `dir` command

-The `dir` command is used for listing the bot directories within bot root directories.
+The `dir` command lists the bot directories within one or more root directories.
 It needs the absolute file paths of the root directory containing bot directories.

-Here is an example of how the `dir` command can be used:
+Here is an example of using the `dir` command:

 ```
 java -jar .\robocode-tankroyale-booter-x.y.z.jar dir c:/bots-java c:/bots-csharp
 ```

-This will list the full file path of all the bot directories found in the two specified root directories `c:/bots-java` and `c:/bots-csharp`, and list something like this:
+This will list the full file path of all the bot directories found in the two root directories `c:/bots-java` and `c:/bots-csharp`, and list something like this:

 ```